Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Experiments

-We adopted the GPT-2 architecture \cite{radford2019language} as a unified backbone and modified only the self-attention modules to integrate different attention mechanisms.
-GPT-2 is an open model and widely used for experimental or teaching purposes.
-Each attention type was implemented as an independent module, designed to be plug-and-play within the Transformer block.
-To conduct our comparison we assume the GPT-2 self-attention as baseline and compared it with Scaled Dot-Product Attention \cite{luong2015effective}, Grouped Query Attention \cite{ainslie2023gqa}, Sliding Window Attention \cite{beltagy2020longformer}, LSH Attention \cite{kitaev2020reformer}, Linear Attention \cite{katharopoulos2020transformers}, Flash Attention version 2 \cite{dao2023flashattention2}, and MLA\cite{deepseek2024v2}.
+We adopted three representative Transformer-based models as backbones for our experiments: GPT-2 \cite{radford2019language}, ModernBERT \cite{warner2025smarter}, and Qwen \cite{bai2023qwen}.
+GPT-2 serves as a well-established baseline widely used for experimental and research purposes, while ModernBERT and Qwen represent more recent advances in NLP.
+For all three models, we followed the same experimental protocol, i.e., the original self-attention implementation was treated as the baseline, and only the self-attention modules were replaced with alternative attention mechanisms in a plug-and-play manner.
 All other architectural components—such as the number of layers, hidden size, intermediate size, and positional encoding were kept consistent to isolate the impact of attention choice.

+Each attention type was implemented as an independent module, designed to be plug-and-play within the transformer block.
+To conduct our comparison we assume the baseline models self-attention and compared it with Scaled Dot-Product Attention \cite{luong2015effective}, GQA \cite{ainslie2023gqa}, Sliding Window Attention \cite{beltagy2020longformer}, LSH Attention \cite{kitaev2020reformer}, Linear Attention \cite{katharopoulos2020transformers}, Flash Attention version 2 \cite{dao2023flashattention2}, and MLA \cite{deepseek2024v2}.